haothach/GameRating/README.md

-# Game Data Pipeline Project
+#  Predictive Modeling and Data Analysis for Game Ratings
 This project builds a complete pipeline for collecting, cleaning, transforming, and visualizing video game data using the **RAWG API**.

 **The end goal of the project is to:**